akshitagupta15june/AR-tifacts/README.md

 ## 🔧 How we built it

-- We designed a website using **HTML, CSS and JavaScript, and Bootstrap.**
+- We designed a website using **HTML, CSS, Bootstrap and JavaScript for Frontend Developemnt and Node.js for Backend.**

 - We used **Google Maps API** to customize the campus's map and pin the location that is useful for the users.

-- We have used Mongo DB atlas for the backend connectivity for our vendor registration form.
+- We have used Mongo DB atlas for the our database connectivity for our vendor registration form.
+The connection string from MongoDB cluster is used in the server.js file to ensure connection.

 ## Challenges we ran into 🙁

-**Brainstorming:** Since the topic of augmented reality is popular, it takes our team a while to develop a website that is unique and had a real societal influence.
+**Brainstorming:** Since the topic of augmented reality is popular, it takes our team a while to develop a website that is unique and had a real community impact.

 **Building:**  It is also a challenging Hackathon that we need to work in new areas which we were unfamiliar with, such as handling databases, making and customizing maps, and applying MongoDB for backend to the website to build a good project.
 Handling both backend and frontend at the same time within a weekend is also a big challenge for us.